goofballLogic/idb-lite/README.md

 Tests are deliberately manually executed by loading a browser page to ease with testing in legacy browsers.

 `npm run test` then navigate to `http://localhost:8080/tests`

+## Documentation

+As this is an implementation of a pre-defined API, please use the documentation found at https://github.com/jakearchibald/idb-keyval.

+### Extended functionality

+#### closeAll

+This function returns a promise to close all the database connections that have been opened in this session